Grounding

-We all know that taking care of ourselves in every way should be a top priority.
-Rather than rely on pharmaceutical remedies and medications or expensive treatments promising life-changing results to help alleviate various health issues, more people are looking for more natural (yet effective) and less costly means to find relief and lasting solutions—methods that work.
+Taking care of your body should always be a top priority.
+Rather than relying solely on pharmaceutical remedies, medications, or expensive treatments promising life-changing results to help alleviate various health issues, more people are seeking more natural (yet effective) and less costly means to find relief and lasting solutions—methods that work. one of the simplest, yet most powerful approaches is grounding, also known as earthing.

-However, the scientific and medical communities have only recently started to take a more in-depth look and study the potential health benefits of grounding, also known as earthing.
+What could be better than using the earth itself as a natural agent for comfort?
+This is the philosophy behind grounding The scientific and medical communities have only recently started to take a more in-depth look at the potential health benefits of grounding.
 A growing number of peer-reviewed and published studies have concluded grounding is not far-fetched nor a hollow promise.

-First, a quick review of what grounding is and how it affects the body.
 Grounding is the practice of connecting with the earth’s electrical field through direct bodily contact.

 Touching a rock, walking in our grounding shoes on grass or sand, or working in your garden with much of your skin exposed to the soil are all forms of grounding.
 And yes, hugging a tree does ground you.